Aneal07/-Number-Guessing-Game/README.md

 user_id (integer, foreign key referencing users.user_id)
 guesses (integer, storing the number of guesses it took to win the game) Future Improvements
-Add a score system based on the number of guesses Implement a leaderboard to tra
+Add a scoring system based on the number of guesses Implement a leaderboard to track top players.